pluralsh/documentation/repositories/console.md

 `console_dns`: This will be where your console is hosted.
 Generally, use `console.$YOUR_ORG_NAME.onplural.sh`.

-`Enable plural OIDC`: Plural OIDC means that you won't need to worry about authenticating into your console if you're logged into our app.
+`Enable plural OIDC`: Enabling Plural OIDC means that you won't need to worry about authenticating into this app if you're logged into Plural.
+We highly recommend this as long as you don't have any specific security requirements.

-## Auth Configuration for non-OIDC Deployments
+## Auth Configuration

 `git_user`: Plural will perform Git operations on your behalf to manage your config repository.
 Just use your GitHub username here, unless you have a dedicated user for Ops.